A Local’s Guide to Winter Activities in Chicago

 Here they are:

-• Gwen Hotel: Reservations for Curling & Cocktails at the downtown Gwen are available in 45-minute intervals for up to 10 friends at a time.
-The rink on the terrace isn’t made of ice, but you do get a cocktail with your booking.
-The cost is $40/person.
+• Gwen Hotel: Reservations for Gwen’s Winter Curl & Chill downtown are available in 45-minute intervals for up to 10 friends at a time.
+The rink on the terrace isn’t made of ice, but you do get a cocktail with your booking to enjoy by their fire pits.

 • Lakeshore Sport & Fitness: Curl to your heart’s content — or in this case, for 30 minutes each session — on the synthetic ice at this Lincoln Park rooftop.
-Lane reservations are just $30, and you can bring up to eight friends up there each time.
+Lane reservation fees vary by package and group size.

 • Whisky Business: This Wicker Park bar has a year-round expansive rooftop, and is likely easier to get to than the other locations downtown.
 Not into curling?
 Check out their heated igloos.